nud3l/balance/README.md

 ### Periodic updates to the registry
 **How are agents sorted into layers?**

-The LTCR smart contract maintains the registry.
+The VLTCR smart contract maintains the registry.
 Agents can collect points that determine if they:

 1. Stay in the same layer.